-Nephi presents a fuller more detailed picture of Satan's opposition in 2 Nephi 28 and 29.
-Chapter 29, especially, speaks of a direct attack against the Book of Mormon as a second witness to Christ.
+Nephi presents a more detailed picture of Satan's opposition in 2 Nephi 28 and 29.
+Chapter 29, especially, speaks of a direct attack against the Book of Mormon as a second witness of Christ.
 The "learned" Gentiles say to God, "Enough!
-We have your words and will not accept any more" (v.
-3).
+We have your words and will not accept any more" (see 2 Nephi 29:3).

 So that all men will know the final outcome of the conflict between Satan and Christ, between the learned and the unlearned, between apostasy and restoration, Nephi wrote chapter 30.
-In it he announced that members of the Jews, the Lamanites, and the Gentiles, the three major groups spoken of throughout his farewell, will accept the Book of Mormon, come to Christ, lose their "scales of darkness," and be "convinced" (v.
-6).
+In it he announces that members of the Jews, the Lamanites, and the Gentiles (the three major groups spoken of throughout his farewell), will accept the Book of Mormon, come to Christ, lose their "scales of darkness," and be convinced (2 Nephi 30:6).
 Nephi clearly states that the Book of Mormon will be the key to this conversion: "And now, I would prophesy somewhat more concerning the Jews and the Gentiles.
-For after the book of which I have spoken shall come forth, and be written unto the Gentiles, and sealed up again unto the Lord, there shall be many which shall believe the words which are written" (v.
-3).
-The success of the restoration begins with the Gentiles, who carry the Book of Mormon to Lehi's descendants and the Jews, that they might "be restored unto . . . the knowledge of Jesus Christ" (v.
-5).
+For after the book of which I have spoken shall come forth, and be written unto the Gentiles, and sealed up again unto the Lord, there shall be many which shall believe the words which are written" (2 Nephi 30:3).
+The success of the restoration begins with the Gentiles, who carry the Book of Mormon to Lehi's descendants and the Jews, that they might "be restored unto . . . the knowledge of Jesus Christ" (2 Nephi 30:5).
 The last are first and the first last.

-The restoration results in "a great division" (v.
-10), and leads to a final separation at the Millennium when the wicked are destroyed, and, as Nephi teaches, "Satan shall have power over the hearts of the children of men no more, for a long time" (v.
-18).
+The Restoration results in "a great division" (2 Nephi 30:10), and leads to a final separation at the Millennium when the wicked are destroyed, and, as Nephi teaches, "Satan shall have power over the hearts of the children of men no more, for a long time" (2 Nephi 30:18).

-Although chapters 31 through 33 are discussed in other papers, it is well to mention one thing about the last three chapters in the context of the message to the Gentiles.
-Those chapters contain "the doctrine of Christ" (31:21).
+Although chapters 31 through 33 are discussed in other papers, it is good to mention one thing about the last three chapters in the context of the message to the Gentiles.
+Those chapters contain "the doctrine of Christ" (2 Nephi 31:21).
 As if to validate his own words and restore a plain and precious truth, Nephi gives a pure and simple explanation of the truths of the plan of salvation and the atonement of Christ.
-He shows his Gentile readers "the way" to be "saved in the Kingdom of God" (31:21).
-Since Christ is "the way," it is not surprising to find Nephi exhorting all mankind to "endure to the end, in following the example of the Son of the living God" (31:16).
-Only in this way can the Gentiles be "convinced" that Jesus is the Christ and find salvation through his name.
+He shows his Gentile readers "the way" to be "saved in the kingdom of God" (2 Nephi 31:21).
+Since Christ is "the way," it is not surprising to find Nephi exhorting all mankind to "endure to the end, in following the example of the Son of the living God" (2 Nephi 31:16).
+Only in this way can the Gentiles be "convinced" that Jesus is the Christ and find salvation through His name.